 Patients will also need to pay close attention to how they clean their teeth.
 While being on a liquid and soft foods diet should prevent large food particles from making their way into the incision site, patients still need to be steadfast in their cleaning efforts.
 They won’t be allowed to brush or rinse for 24 hours after the surgery, but after that, they should rinse with warm salt water frequently to cleanse the area throughout the day.

-The day of the surgery, Norman and Moore patients will need to take it easy as they recover.
+The day of the surgery, patients will need to take it easy as they recover.
 However, they can resume their normal activities the next day as long as they avoid exercise or other strenuous exertion.

-Swelling and pain should ease in a few days, and if Dr. Perry L. Brooks or Dr. Seth R. Brooks used dissolvable stitches, patients might not even need to return to the office for a follow-up appointment.
+Swelling and pain should ease in a few days, and if our surgeons used dissolvable stitches, patients might not even need to return to the office for a follow-up appointment.